ehealthsuisse/EPR-by-example/files/PDQ.md

 8  </env:Header>
 ```

-For the patient demographic query no *Security* header element is required, since in the Swiss EPR the acces to the patient
+For the patient demographic query no *Security* header element is required, since in the Swiss EPR the access to the patient
 data is authorized for all applications, which are registered and authenticate with a client certificate
 (see section **[Security Requirements](PDQ.md#security-requirements)**).